Caramel Apple Upside Down Cake with Crunchy Walnuts

 - Pour the caramel mixture into your pan and make sure it is well distributed on all of the pan's surface.
 Arrange the apple slices on the caramel.

-- Sprinkle the brown sugar on it, add dollops of ghee all over them, then bake in the preheated oven at 180 degrees Celsius (350 F) for 20 minutes.
+- Sprinkle the brown sugar and the cinnamon on it, add dollops of ghee all over them, then bake in the preheated oven at 180 degrees Celsius (350 F) for 20 minutes.

 - While this happens, you can prepare your batter.